Brett Giroir: Acting Commissioner of Food and Drugs

-On November 1, 2019, HHS Secretary Alex Azar announced that Giroir would serve as Acting Commissioner of Food and Drugs until Stephen Hahn, whose nomination for the same position was announced on the same day, was confirmed by the U.S. Senate.
+On 1 November 2019, HHS Secretary Alex Azar announced that Giroir would serve as Acting Commissioner of Food and Drugs until Stephen Hahn, whose nomination for the same position was announced on the same day, was confirmed by the U.S. Senate.
 Senator Patty Murray (D-Washington) said that she was "alarmed" by Giroir's "track record of letting ideology drive decisions at the expense of women and families."
 Giroir served as Acting Commissioner in November and December 2019, while Hahn's nomination was pending in the Senate.

 U.S. Representative on the WHO Executive Board

-On November 15, 2018, President Trump nominated Giroir to serve the additional role of representative of the United States on the executive board of the World Health Organization.
-The nomination was returned to the President on January 3, 2019, without action by the Senate.
-He was renominated on January 16, 2019, but that nomination was also returned to the President on January 3, 2020, without action.
-He was renominated for a third time on March 18, 2020.
-Giroir was finally confirmed by the Senate in a voice vote on May 7, 2020.
-He serves on the executive board, for the remainder of the current three-year term cycle, which expired in January 2021.
+On 15 November 2018, President Trump nominated Giroir to serve the additional role of representative of the United States on the executive board of the World Health Organization.
+The nomination was returned to the president on 3 January 2019, without action by the Senate.
+He was renominated on January 16, 2019, but that nomination was also returned to the president on 3 January 2020, without action.
+He was renominated for a third time on 18 March 2020.
+Giroir was finally confirmed by the Senate in a voice vote on 7 May 2020.
+He served on the executive board, for the remainder of the current three-year term cycle, which expired in January 2021.

-Giroir resigned from his government positions on January 19, 2021, as expected from all appointed government leadership, in order to facilitate a smooth transition to the new Biden administration.
+Giroir resigned from his government positions on 19 January 2021, as expected from all appointed government leadership, in order to facilitate a smooth transition to the new Biden administration.

 Other appointments and activities

 Giroir served on the scientific advisory boards of the Cancer Moonshots Program at MD Anderson Cancer Center, the A. Alfred Taubman Medical Research Institute at the University of Michigan, the Institute for Patient Safety at the University of North Texas Health Science Center, and was a member of the board of directors of Esperance Pharmaceuticals and BioHouston.

 He appeared before the House Armed Services Committee Subcommittee on Intelligence, Emerging Threats and Capabilities hearing on Biodefense: Worldwide Threats and Countermeasure Efforts for the Department of Defense in October 2013.

-On October 6, 2014, Governor Rick Perry announced the creation of the Texas Task Force on Infectious Disease Preparedness and Response to assess and enhance the state's existing capabilities to prepare for and respond to pandemic diseases such as the Ebola virus.
+On 6 October 2014, Governor Rick Perry announced the creation of the Texas Task Force on Infectious Disease Preparedness and Response to assess and enhance the state's existing capabilities to prepare for and respond to pandemic diseases such as the Ebola virus.
 The Governor named Giroir as director of the task force to lead a team of experts in epidemiology and infectious disease.